Developer Guide

 Command format:

-refers to the monthly budget amount.
+set p/AMOUNT where AMOUNT refers to the monthly budget amount.

 What is the feature about:

 This feature allows users to add a monthly budget to FastTrack.
-A weekly budget will be calculated for users by taking AMOUNT
+A weekly budget will be calculated for users by taking AMOUNT / 4.
+The Budget class is meant to be coupled with AnalyticModel to allow users to view helpful statistics such as remaining budget etc.

 Sequence of actions:

-Below is the sequence diagram when a user uses the set
+Below is the sequence diagram when a user uses the set command:

 - User enters

-in the command box.
+set p/1000in the command box.

 - The input is then parsed and a